 If it’s some pampering and relaxation you are looking for, then you’re in for a treat.
 Whether you’ve been out on a tough hike or simply want a chance to relax in some enchanting scenery, the Cajon del Maipo termas will certainly help you unwind.
 There are three main hot spring centers in the area.
 All the hot springs are maintained and charge an entrance fee to visitors.

 Baños Morales is the most accessible.
 You can get there by car with the exception of days following heavy snowfalls.
 However, it is also the most crowded center.

-Access to Baños Colina is a lot harder and are usually less crowded.
-During the summer time, Baños Colina has more services and offer a small cabin that work as a locker room (although there are no lockers).
-Important Note: If you are not alone in the Baños, don’t leave your belongings in the ‘locker room’ we know cases of travelers who got their belongings stolen.
+Access to Baños Colina is a lot harder and it is usually less crowded.
+During the summer time, Baños Colina has more services and offers a small cabin that works as a locker room (although there are no lockers).
+Important Note: Even if you are not alone in the Baños, don’t leave your belongings in the ‘locker room.’
+We know cases of travelers who got their belongings stolen.

 Termas el Plomo

 The third center, Terma el Plomo is again a bit more inaccessible, a bit further on from Embalse de Yeso.
 It offers shallow and warm pools surrounded by beautiful mountains and waterfalls.
 There’s a bathroom onsite, but it is totally natural otherwise.
 We highly recommend the Termas el Plomo.